rushikesh109/Uber/Backend/README.md

       "path": "email"
     },
     {
-      "msg": "Vechile type must be one of car, motorcycle, auto", "path": "vechile.vechileType"
+      "msg": "vehicle type must be one of car, motorcycle, auto", "path": "vehicle.vehicleType"
     }
   ]
 }